NEWS & PRESS

 The P250D’s power unit assembly is fully operational inside or outside of the container.
 The power unit assembly can be extended from the container for optimal access to the engine, hose reels, pumps, fluid reservoirs and gauges.
 With the doors open, operators can walk through to the pilot tube accessories storage area on the container’s wall.
 The assembly includes 50-ft.
 (15 m) hydraulic hose sets for jacking frame connections along with a remote control pendant for in-shaft operation.

 This P250D is the first of its kind to introduce universal, hydraulic quick disconnect hose connections.
-The disconnect collars house bearings so the hose can swivel under load pressure, therefore eliminating twisting.
+The QD’s connecting collar has bearings so the hose can swivel under higher operating pressures to eliminate twisting.
 The quick disconnects reduce set-up time by 70% due to their unique two-turn/two-start thread connection.

 The P250D includes numerous safety features.
 An e-stop control button is easily accessible from the operational end of the unit and when on, is illuminated for clear visibility in low light.
 Interior lights shine on the engine, oil reservoir and main doors.
 The main pump valve features a safety switch, allowing for engine start-up only when the valve is in the full open position.
 When in operation with the doors closed, the engine’s 70dB level meets tier III standards.
 Air for the radiator is drawn from the top of the unit forcing engine noise upwards, which also contributes to the unit’s quiet operation.